forest-fire/firemodel/docs/modeling/model-constraints.md

 1. `plural` - by default **FireModel** will pluralize your model name using standard rules.
 It should get it right most of the time but if you want to override this you can here.
 The reason the plural name is brought up is that the plural name is used in the storage path for both Firebase and your frontend state management.
 2. `audit` - in cases where the given model hold very sensitive data you may want to opt-in to having all changes _audited_.
 For more on this see the [Auditing subsection](../using/auditing.html) in the Using section.

-## Getting around a Firebase Query Limitation
+## Addressing a FB Query Limitation

 ### The Problem Statement